particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 --}}

-## Helper library
+## EdgeEventQueue Helper library

 While you can use `CloudService` and `DiskQueue` directly, it's easier to use a helper library which encapsulates some of the complexity.
-You could also just use the library as a reference for making your own implementation.

-The [EdgeEventQueueRK](https://github.com/rickkas7/EdgeEventQueueRK/) library makes it easy to implement both queued and non-queued publishes while maintaining compatibility with the rate-limiting built into the Edge software.
+The [EdgeEventQueue](https://github.com/particle-iot/EdgeEventQueue/) library makes it easy to implement both queued and non-queued publishes while maintaining compatibility with the rate-limiting built into the Edge software.
 It works with both Tracker Edge (v18 and later) and Monitor Edge firmware.
+This link includes additional information on setup options and the API.

 ### Initialization example - helper